 a study on Biliary Tract Cancer

-This is an open label phase II trial to examine efficacy and safety of a novel combination of pembrolizumab plus induction GM-CSF in patients with advanced biliary cancers treated at UCSF.
-This phase II study will examine the efficacy and safety of the novel combination of pembrolizumab plus induction GM-CSF in advanced biliary cancer patients with the hypotheses that the combination may increase proportion of patients with PFS6 compared to contemporary historical controls, with acceptable safety.
+This is an open label phase II trial to examine efficacy and safety of a novel combination of pembrolizumab plus induction GM-CSF in patients with advanced biliary cancers treated at University of California, San Francisco (UCSF).
+This phase II study will examine the efficacy and safety of the novel combination of pembrolizumab plus induction GM-CSF in advanced biliary cancer patients with the hypotheses that the combination may increase proportion of patients with overall response compared to contemporary historical controls, with acceptable safety.

 Phase II Trial of Pembrolizumab (MK-3475) With GM-CSF Induction in Advanced Biliary Cancers

-Biliary Cancer Advanced Locally-advanced Not eligible for resection Prior chemotherapy treatment Pembrolizumab
+Biliary Cancer Advanced Locally-advanced Not eligible for resection Prior chemotherapy treatment Biliary Tract Neoplasms Pembrolizumab Sargramostim

 You can join if…

 Open to people ages 18 years and up

 - Be willing and able to provide written informed consent for the trial.